-Table 7: Arguments that control servant generation
+Table 7: Arguments that control servant generation Table 7.
+Argumems mai cominoi servani generano

 Argument Purpose -tie -notie Choose the inheritance or tie (delegation) method for implementing servants. -inherit -noinherit Choose whether implementation classes follow the same inheritance hierarchy as the IDL interfaces they implement. -default_poa arg Determines the behavior of implicit activation, which uses the default POA associated with a given servant. default_poa can take one of these arguments: per_servant: Set the correct default POA for each servant. exception: Throw an exception on all attempts at implicit activation.
-For more information, see page 216.
+For more information, see page 144.

 The actual content and behavior of member methods is determined by the -complete or -incomplete flag.
-For more information, see "Controlling Code Completeness" on page 147.
+For more information, see "Controlling Code Completeness" on page 100.